Kangaroo meat: Nutrition and products

 Kangaroo meat is also a nutrient-dense food, providing significant levels of essential vitamins and minerals.
 A 100g serving can supply up to 40% of the daily riboflavin requirement and 35% of the daily iron requirement, in addition to being a good source of thiamine, potassium, phosphorus, and zinc.
 The lipid composition of kangaroo meat is equally noteworthy, with up to 60% unsaturated fatty acids and 12.8% phospholipids, contributing to cardiovascular health and lower cholesterol levels.
 These features set it apart from fattier red meats like beef and lamb.

-With its superior nutritional profile, kangaroo meat is increasingly being recognised as a valuable addition to the modern diet, offering a sustainable, low-fat, and high-protein alternative to traditional meats.
+With its superior nutritional profile, kangaroo meat offers a sustainable, low-fat, high-protein alternative to domestic animal meats.

 Kangaroo meat was legalised for human consumption in South Australia in 1980.
 In New South Wales, Queensland, and Victoria it could only be sold as pet food until 1993.
 Kangaroo was once limited in availability, although consumption in Australia is becoming more widespread.
-However, only 14.5% of Australians were reported in 2008 as eating Kangaroo meat at least four times per year.
-Many Australian supermarkets now stock various cuts of kangaroo including fillets, steaks, minced meat and 'Kanga Bangas' (kangaroo sausages).
+However, only 14.5% of Australians were reported in 2008 as eating kangaroo meat at least four times per year.
+Many Australian supermarkets now stock various cuts of kangaroo, including fillets, steaks, minced meat and 'Kanga Bangas' (kangaroo sausages).
 Many Australian restaurants serve kangaroo meat.

-Kangaroo meat has been exported since 1959.
-70 percent of kangaroo meat is exported, particularly to the European market: Germany and France.
-It is sold in two supermarkets in the United Kingdom and before a suspension on imports of kangaroo meat to Russia in 2009 it was widely used in Russian smallgoods.
-In 2008, the industry is worth around A$250–270 million a year and provides around 4,000 jobs in Australia.
+Kangaroo meat has been exported since 1959, and 70 percent is now exported, much of it to the European market, particularly Germany and France.
+It is sold in two supermarkets in the United Kingdom and before a suspension on imports of kangaroo meat to Russia in 2009 it was widely used in Russian luncheon meats.
+California is the only U.S. state to have banned kangaroo products outright, as it has done since 1971, although with a hiatus from 2007 to 2016, when a moratorium was in place.
+In 2008, the industry was worth around A$250–270 million a year and provides around 4,000 jobs in Australia.

 Kangaroo meat is also processed into pet food.

+Cooked kangaroo meat tends to taste gamey, with a stronger flavor profile than beef or lamb.